choria-legacy/marionette-collective/website/reference/basic/subcollectives.md

    framework that is aware of users and network topology but the core network doesnt.

-In version _1.1.3_ we've introduced the concept of sub collectives that lets you define broadcast domains and configure a mcollective server to belong to one or many of these domains.
+We've introduced the concept of sub collectives that lets you define broadcast domains and configure a mcollective server to belong to one or many of these domains.

 # Partitionion Approaches